How do I use Route 53 to set up reverse DNS for my SMTP servers?

 To locate name server details, complete the following steps:

 Note: The time for the new configuration to take effect depends on the time to live (TTL) records of the previous name server record.
-The TTL records of the previous name server record might be cached in end-user local DNS servers.
+The TTL records of the previous name server record might be in the cache of end user local DNS servers.

-- Create a forward DNS record (record type A) that points to the appropriate Elastic IP address.
+1. Create a forward DNS record (type A) that points to your Elastic IP address.

 Related information